vassik/vending-machine/README.md

 ```
 java -jar target/machine-0.0.1-SNAPSHOT.jar
 ```
-Application API can now accessed at
+Application API can now be accessed at:
 ```
 http://localhost:8080/swagger.html
 ```

 ### CI
 Application utilizes GitHub actions to implement the CI pipeline.
-The pipline is locations in the .github/workrflow folder.
+The pipeline is locations in the .github/workrflow folder.
 The pipeline compiles application every timer there is a push action to the repository.
 The pipeline produces to type of images, i.e. we produce vassik/rvm:latest on main branch and on any other branch we create vassik/rvm:<branch_name>.
 The application